 While all driving test changes are greeted with some degree of trepidation by learners, the good news is that, according to studies by the DVSA, the pass rate is the same as it was for the old test.
 This means that you still have a fantastic chance of passing—so long as you opt for the right driving school.
 That's where PassMeFast comes in.

 Here at PassMeFast, we offer a wide range of intensive courses suited to learners of any experience level—even if you’re a complete beginner.
 We even offer fast-track practical tests, which means you could get passed in just a few short weeks.
+Plus, our online resources for drivers cover everything from the theory and practical test through to Pass Plus and instructor training.
 To learn more about how our courses work, check out our guide to crash courses.
 You can also visit the PassMeFast blog to get informed about all the latest test updates, plus useful advice to help you pass first time.